coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 When casting the spell *minor creation*, you must succeed on an appropriate Craft check to make a complex item.

-All crafts require artisan's tools to give the best chance of success.
+All crafts require artisan’s tools to give the best chance of success.
-If improvised tools are used, the check is made with a --2 circumstance penalty.
-On the other hand, masterwork artisan's tools provide a +2 circumstance bonus on the check.
+If improvised tools are used, the check is made with a –2 circumstance penalty.
+On the other hand, masterwork artisan’s tools provide a +2 circumstance bonus on the check.

 To determine how much time and money it takes to make an item, follow these steps.

 1\.
-Find the item's price.
+Find the item’s price.
 Put the price in silver pieces (1 gp = 10 sp).

 2\.
 Find the DC from the table below.

 3\.
-Pay one-third of the item's price for the cost of raw materials.
+Pay one-third of the item’s price for the cost of raw materials.

 4\.
-Make an appropriate Craft check representing one week's work.
+Make an appropriate Craft check representing one week’s work.
 If the check succeeds, multiply your check result by the DC.
 If the result × the DC equals the price of the item in sp, then you have completed the item.
-(If the result × the DC equals double or triple the price of the item in silver pieces, then you've completed the task in one-half or one-third of the time.
+(If the result × the DC equals double or triple the price of the item in silver pieces, then you’ve completed the task in one-half or one-third of the time.
 Other multiples of the DC reduce the time in the same manner.)
-If the result × the DC doesn't equal the price, then it represents the progress you've made this week.
+If the result × the DC doesn’t equal the price, then it represents the progress you’ve made this week.
 Record the result and make a new Craft check for the next week.
 Each week, you make more progress until your total reaches the price of the item in silver pieces.